iBManu/Aether/README.md

 It arose from the interest I feel towards the universe and the great possibilities that procedural generation offers.

-It is a project that I started as entertainment during my study breaks in the second year of my computer engineering degree.
+It is a project that I started as entertainment during my study breaks in the third year of my computer engineering degree.

 Currently the program can be used but it has some bugs with randomness and seeds and it is still missing quite a few things that I would like to add when I have time to finish other projects.